cetusian/Airbnb-listing-feature-Amsterdam/README.md

 The app will show you the listings that are less than 500 RON/night.
 (RON is my country's currency)

+## Built on Streamlit
 Try the feature using Streamlit: https://madalintat-airbnb-listing-feature-amsterda-streamlit-app-e5nbsv.streamlit.app/

+### Upimit Course Project
-This project was created as part of my participation in Python for Data Science by Samir Sen on CoRise.
+This project was created as part of my participation in Python for Data Science by Samir Sen on Uplimit (ex-CoRise).